SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 The file format extension to use for SFe files is generally `.sft`. `.sf4` is avoided due to incompatibility with cognitone formatted banks.

 When opening a bank with extension `.sft`, programs must determine the correct version to use.
+The `ifil` value and `ISFe-list` sub-chunk provide hints.

-# Section 5: "info-list" chunk
+# Section 5: `info-list` chunk

-## 5.1 "ifil" subchunk
+## 5.1 `ifil` subchunk

 The value of this subchunk **must** match the values found in the `SFvx` subchunk.
 If there is a mismatch, the value of `ifil` prevails.

 The size must be exactly four bytes.
-Reject files with an "ifil" subchunk that isn't four bytes as "Structurally Unsound."
+Reject files with an `ifil` subchunk that isn't four bytes as "Structurally Unsound."

-If the "ifil" subchunk is missing, either:
+If the `ifil` subchunk is missing, either:

 - Assume version 4.0.
 - Reject the file as "Structurally Unsound."